 Both tiles styles are paintable and look wonderful done with aluminum paint (1 coat only - looks a bit dull, helps to hid any imperfections)

 These tiles can be ordered directly from Armstrong or the stores.

 - Portsmouth, Rhode Island

-Marcia's floor joists will probably be on 16" centers rather than 12" or 24", so she would still need furring strips rather than stapling directly to the floor joists.
-But otherwise, she should be good to go with your info.
+Floor joists will probably be on 16" centers rather than 12" or 24", so it seems you would still need furring strips rather than stapling directly to the floor joists.
+But if otherwise, please explain.
+Thanks.

 Ted Mooney, P.E.
 RET